 The term ‘duty of care’ is mentioned often, but few people understand the intricacies of what it means.
-As the law surrounding duty of care applies to both private and public environments, to both businesses and individuals, it is important to properly understand the concept and its applications.
+As the law surrounding duty of care applies to both private and public environments, to both businesses and individuals, it is important to understand the concept and its applications properly.

 Duty of care and the law